lifesawesome/GitHubCopilot_Customized/README.md

 1. **Requirements Specifications and Agentic Implementation**
    - Use a custom prompt to define features and an implementation plan
-      - Use the "Plan" prompt compbined with the MonaFigurine.png file (found in ./docs/design) to create an implementation plan for a new product offering on the website.
+      - Use the "Plan" prompt combined with the MonaFigurine.png file (found in ./docs/design) to create an implementation plan for a new product offering on the website.
    - Generate UI components from design mockups (using Copilot Vision) and Generated Implementation Plan.
       - Reference the Implementation Plan created in the previous step to build out the new product offering on the website.
       - Use the MonaFigurine.png file to generate a product card component for the new product offering.